splunk/public-o11y-docs/data-visualization/charts/chart-builder.rst

 View and manage event information
 -------------------------------------------------------------------

-You can see more information about an event by clicking the event on the :strong:`Events` tab.
+You can see more information about an event by selecting the event on the :strong:`Events` tab.
 If the notification for an event was :ref:`muted<mute-notifications>`, that will be indicated.

 Click a custom event to edit it or mark it for deletion.